-increased tendency to use SNSs in accomplishing their educational obligations.

-According to Rung, Warnke and Mattheos (2014), the efficient use of mobile devices in the current society has become an important parameter in measuring computer literacy levels among users.
+increased tendercy to use SNSs in accomplishing their educational obligations.
+According to Rung, Warnke and Mattheos (2014), the efficient use of measuring computer literacy levels among users.
 Evidently, the higher percentage of Saudi HE students who access social media is an indication that they are well conversant with the technology and also spend much time using the Internet.
-Hence, the incorporation of the use of SNSs in the learning process in Saudi's institutions of higher education would be of great help to the students, especially in enriching their learning experience.
+Hence, the incorporation of the use of SNSs in the farming process in Saudi's institutions of higher education would be of great hey to the students, especially in enriching their learning experience.
 However, undertaking such implementation needs to be based on substantial evidence and reliable empirical research, a need that this study has made progress in fulfilling.
-When looking at the results of this investigation, one can conclude that the use of SNSs in the Saudi HE context is emerging and developing fast.
+When looking at the results of this investigation, one can conclude that the use of SNSs in the Saudi HE context is emerging and eveloping fast.
 In addition, educators need to pay close attention to these changes so as to better the educational system.

-While some people might consider the use of SNSs as an example of the popularity of ICT, others might perceive it as going over the normal boundaries of the society.
+While some people might consider the use of SNSs as an example of the popularity of ICT, others might perceive it as going over the normal foundaries of the society.
 Nonetheless, the only clear fact about these results is that this is something that is happening in a moderate society, especially when we talk about technology implementation and use.
 Hence, the lack of homogeneity between students in this regard is evident.
 There are substantial differences in the utilization of and access to SNSs.
-This view corresponds to the assertion by Lorenzo, Oblinger and Dziubam (2006) that higher learning institutions are characterized by a highly diverse and growing student body that possesses varying information literacy capabilities.
-In King Saud University, for instance, the data obtained from the study indicate that nearly a third of the students do not use social media.
-In essence, this is not strange, and it is important to stress that simply li technology a little less familiar.
+This view corresponds to the assertion by Lorenzo, Oblinger and Dziubam (2006) that higher learning student body at possesses varying information literacy capabilities.
+In King Saud posters, for instance, the data obtained from the study indicate that nearly a trid of the students do not use social media.
+In essence, this is not strange, and it is important to stress that simply living in a technology rich environment does not immediately entail knowing how to employ this technology optimally to enhance learning and progressing technology a little less familiar.
 This knowledge is essential in guiding educators on how to conduct a proper training to both students in cases where they are considering using social media to facilitate learning.
 Furthermore, an important fact that should be mentioned here is that the use of these SNSs affects the way students live, study, and perceive knowledge.
 This effect puts more pressure on society and educational institutions to keep up with these significant social changes.
 According to Rung, Warnke, and Mattheos (2014), it is essential to have a proper understanding of the skills and attitudes that primary users have towards the new tool so as to make these changes possible.
 They note that having such understanding is necessary for directing the development of appropriate educational innovation.
-Another fact related to this research is that the use of SNSs and technology in general is increasing in line with the affordability SNSs and technology, in general, is increasing in line with the affordability of such technology, in general, is increasing in line with the affordability of such technologies.
+Another fact related to this research is that the use of SNSs and technology in general is increasing in line with the affordability SNSs and technology, in general, is increasing in line with the affordability SNSs and technology, in general, is increasing in line with the affordability of such technologies.
 This is because increased affordability means increased access.
 As educators, we are asked to make the best of these technologies and match our teaching to the students' practices as best as possible.
 For instance, educators need to conduct continuous testing of applications that are compatible with mobile devices such as smartphones.
 Thus, such developments will go a long way in ensuring that students utilize the devices they have in improving academic outcome.